What Is a Ball Nose Mill and How to Use It for Precision Machining?

 Real-World Case Study: How a Ball Nose Mill Solved a Mold-Making Crisis

-To show the impact of choosing the right ball nose mill, let’s look at a case from a small mold-making shop in Michigan.
-In 2023, the shop was hired to make a mold for a plastic toy car— the mold required 12 curved cavities with tight tolerances (±0.002 inches) and a smooth surface finish.
+The Challenge: In 2023, the shop was hired to make a mold for a plastic toy car—the mold required 12 curved cavities with tight tolerances (±0.002 inches) and a smooth surface finish.

-• The carbide mill lasted through all 12 cavities (no tool changes).
+• The carbide mill lasted through all 12 cavities (no tool changes)

-• The surface finish was smooth enough to skip sanding (saving 2 hours per mold).
+• The surface finish was smooth enough to skip sanding (saving 2 hours per mold)

-• The shop finished the mold 1 day early and kept the client—who later gave them a $50,000 contract for more molds.
+• The shop finished the mold 1 day early and kept the client—who later gave them a $50,000 contract for more molds

 This case proves that investing in the right ball nose mill (and using it correctly) can save time, money, and client relationships.